-If heart health is important so is brain health and one app that is likely to make a significant impact is the Coma Scale app.
-The app evaluates the conscious state which is important to assess especially after a brain injury.
+If heart health is important, so is brain health, and one app that is likely to make a significant impact is the Coma Scale app.
+The app evaluates the conscious state, which is important to assess, especially after a brain injury.

 General health care and ICU

 Doctors working in emergency units must keep track of various parameters besides knowing about drug dosage and nutrition.
 One such app that is likely to become the defacto reference tool is the ICU app.
 It can help calculate drug dosage, antibiotics therapy, body weight, calcium correction, and CVC optimal positioning.
 It gives the patient access to data such as atrial fibrillation, BISAP, and CPIS pulmonary infection.
-In order to deliver a better patient experience, doctors have access to guidelines on various topics such as delirium protocol and hemodynamic optimization.
+To deliver a better patient experience, doctors have access to guidelines on various topics such as delirium protocol and hemodynamic optimization.

 AR and VR